3…2…1… Blast off! Churchill Park in Cambridge is out of the world and definitely worth the car ride to check it out!

 Churchill Park’s Rocket Ship Playground is a hit!

 The level of excitement your kids will feel when they see this amazing park space is off the charts!
 The massive rocket ship is primed for astronaut imaginary play while testing their bravery and climbing skills.
 This play structure is over three stories tall!

-The park space is also home to a perfectly-size playground in a safari theme.
+The park space is also home to a perfectly-sized playground in a safari theme.
 Jump in the safari jeep and take time to slide and climb all over the play structure.

 pack your swimsuits when you visit

 Churchill Park in Cambridge has a modest splash pad with water tubes and sprinkler jets that will definitely cool you down on a toasty day.